satyajitroy0608/Image-Segmentation/README.md

 # Image-Segmentation
-This program makes use of Pixellab Python library to perform image segmentation
+This program makes use of Pixellib Python library to perform image segmentation